ralph-groupscholar/groupscholar-award-allocator/README.md

 ## Notes
 - If `requested_amount` is below `-min`, the requested amount is honored.
 - Applicants with invalid `need_level` or non-positive `requested_amount` are skipped.
+- Use `-min-score` to exclude applicants below a minimum score from eligibility.